ItsTeccs/godot_raycast_hitbox/README.md

 * Add any number of RayCastHitPoints to the scene
 * Register the RayCastHitPoints to the RayCastHitDetector via the exported array in the editor.

-### Credits
+## Credits
-Mixamo BoneMaps and animations used to create the demo can be found [here](https://github.com/catprisbrey/Godot5-OpenAnimationLibraries)
+Model for the demo character, animations, and other assets can be [found on Mixamo](https://www.mixamo.com/#/) BoneMaps and animation libraries used to create the demo can be found [here](https://github.com/catprisbrey/Godot5-OpenAnimationLibraries)